Zynh0722/dungeon-world/src/pages/classes/thief.md

 ### Tricks of the Trade

-When you pick locks or pockets or disable traps, roll+DEX. • On a 10+, you do it, no problem. • On a 7–9, you still do it, but the GM will offer you two options between suspicion, danger, or cost.
+When you **pick locks or pockets or disable traps**, roll+DEX. • On a 10+, you do it, no problem. • On a 7–9, you still do it, but the GM will offer you two options between suspicion, danger, or cost.
 ### Backstab

-When you attack a surprised or defenseless enemy with a melee weapon, you can choose to deal your damage or roll+DEX. • On a 10+ choose two. • On a 7–9 choose one.
+When you **attack a surprised or defenseless enemy with a melee weapon**, you can choose to deal your damage or roll+DEX. • On a 10+ choose two. • On a 7–9 choose one.

 - You don’t get into melee with them
 - You deal your damage+1d6